Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 Different Stages of the Wabi Sabi Perfectly Imperfect Living

-The same analogy the wabi sabi living applies to people.
+The same analogy of the wabi sabi living applies to people.
 It’s easy to find beauty in a young person.
 Her skin is fresh and plump as a peach.
 His gait is quick and easy.
-Yet as wabi sabi holds it the life is perfectly imperfect.
+Yet as wabi sabi holds it, life is perfectly imperfect.
 This stage is short-lived.
 And it will pass, for some sooner, for others later.

 Yet the Japanese secret for the perfectly imperfect life applies that the wabi sabi beauty never flees that person who is willing to accept the natural laws of life.
 In Japan, this perfectly imperfect life is not just a concept, it’s a wisdom passed down from generation to generation.